rohun-tripathi/Handwriting_recognition/README.md

 #### Data Sets

 This repo relies on the IAM Offline English word dataset - http://www.fki.inf.unibe.ch/databases/iam-handwriting-database/download-the-iam-handwriting-database
-Please down the word level images and extract them inside ./crnn.pytorch/data and the directory name should be "words"
+Please download the word level images and extract them inside `./crnn.pytorch/data` and the directory name should be `words`.

 #### Contribution
 Possible directions is making it support more languages or making it a more robust English model.

 #### Performance
+It achieves 66.73% exact word match accuracy on the IAM test data set if using the character level layer output.
+The test set was created by holding out 25% of the complete data set.

+It achieves 73.90% exact word match accuracy on the same IAM test data set if using output after the post processing layer.

 For training with variable length images, please sort the image according to the text length.
 This is not breaking, and model trains well without it.
 But it can help increase a few percentages

+#### Usability
+This project contains a bootstrap based UI that can be used to demonstrate the validity of the project and for quick start.

 ##### The MIT License